ferrywlto/vuejs-aspnetcore-ssr/README.md

 ### BootstrapVue:
 Bootstrap is a very popular library for beautiful and simple UI components and styles.
-Using Bootstrap in VueJS application is easy with BootstrapVue:
+Using Bootstrap in VueJS application is easy with BootstrapVue (it seems bootstrap is not required in package.json to use bootstrap-vue, installing bootstrap-vue install bootstrap as well):

-- Install: `npm i bootstrap-vue bootstrap@4.0.0-beta.2`
+- Install: `npm i bootstrap-vue`
 - Import into app.js: `import BootstrapVue from 'bootstrap-vue'
 - Import the css files: (tricky here, for this repo I need to add the imports at client.js instead of app.js)
     import 'bootstrap/dist/css/bootstrap.css'